AoifeWM/data-structures-and-algorithms/python/code_challenges/linked_list/README.md

 `insert` method:
 * Big O time for this approach is O(1) because only 2 objects are being manipulated, no matter the size of the list: The head value of the linked list, the new node object that's being inserted.
 Everything else remains the same.
-* Space big O: O(1): The script is making only one object and attaching it to a linked list that already exists, so no matter the input, this takes the same amount of storage space.
+* Space big O: O(1): The script is making only one object and attaching it to a linked list that already exists, so no matter the input, this takes the same amount of memory.

 `append`, `insert_before`, and `insert_after` methods:
 * Time Big O: O(n): The time it takes to traverse the linked list increases linearly with the size of the list.
-* Space big O: O(1): The script is making only one object and appending it to a linked list that already exists, so no matter the input, this takes the same amount of storage space.
+* Space big O: O(1): The script is making only one object and appending it to a linked list that already exists, so no matter the input, this takes the same amount of memory.

+`to_string`, `__str__` and `includes` methods:
+* Time Big O: O(n): The time it takes to traverse the linked list increases linearly with the size of the list.
+* Space big O: O(1): The script is making a single new variable to return to the user, so no matter the input, this takes the same amount of memory.

 ## API